UnbihexiumFan/Ab-5tone-notes/README.md

 p- preset

-	Plays a song from a list
+	Plays a song from a predefined list.
+There are no rickrolls in here at all-

+arrow keys- move page

+	Changes the page on the screen; if the amount of notes in your track is greater than 54, move to the next/previous set of 54 notes.

 ## Further Development
 I really think this is more of a basic program, so I'll probably only put basic features in here, but there's also anoter note player I'm working on.